mtm77/friendly-barnacle/first/new-file-5.md

 Really solid headphones.
 I've had them for years.
 I needed to get new ear cups and a band to cover the top because they were falling apart, but the sound is really good and they're comfortable, even after wearing them for hours.

-## Poang w/ Blanket
+## Poang w/ Ylvali blanket

 Rating: 6/10

-Love the look, but for some reason, mine feels really stiff.
-It's not as comfortable as the one at the Ikea store.
-Maybe it needs broken in?
+Love the look, but for some reason, mine feels really stiff compared to the one at the store (and the others I've sat in).
+I'm not sure if it needs broken in, or if they've updated the design to be a little more upright.

 The headrest sits too far forward and makes my neck hurt, but if I take it off, it's pretty nice (although it looks ridiculous like this):